cshum/rodabase/README.md

 ##### Prefixing
 ### Replication

-Rodabase supports multi-master replication using vector clocks.
+Rodabase supports multi-master replication.

-Linearizable consistency can be achieved using [Transaction](#transaction) for local operations, but this is impossible under a multi-master environment.
+Linearizable consistency can be achieved using [Transaction](#transaction) for local operations, but this is impossible under replications.
-Many existing replication mechanism provides eventual consistency, which does not guarantee write ordering and unintuitive conflict resolution.
+Many existing replication mechanism only satisfies eventual consistency, which does not enforce causal write ordering and non-intuitive conflict resolution.

 Rodabase preserves **Causal+** - causal consistency with convergent conflict handling.
 This is achieved by

 * Maintaining partial ordering using Lamport timestamp.
-* Keeping track nearest gets-from dependency.
+* Keeping track of nearest gets-from dependency.
 * Replication queue that commits write only when causal dependencies has been satisfied.

 The implementation loosely follows the **COPS** approach as presented in the article: [Don’t Settle for Eventual: Scalable Causal Consistency for Wide-Area Storage with COPS](http://sns.cs.princeton.edu/projects/cops-and-eiger/).